This blueberry cake gets its natural violet color from freeze dried blueberries. This cake is sure to wow even your most jaded guest.

 - 8 oz cream cheese

-- 1 ยฝ tsp vanilla paste, or pure vanilla extract
+- 1 ½ tsp vanilla paste, or pure vanilla extract

-- 1.2 oz package freeze dried blueberries, unsweetened, ground*
+- 1.2 oz package freeze dried blueberries, ground to a powder

 Instructions